7thbeatgames/rd/.github/ISSUE_TEMPLATE/bug_report.md

       description: Please describe what actually happened.
     validations:
       required: true
   - type: input
     id: reproductionRate
     attributes:
       label: Reproduction Rate
       description: How often the bug happens when you try to reproduce it?
       placeholder: e.g. 100%, 33%, rarely, etc.
   - type: textarea
-    id: logs
+    id:
     attributes:
-      label: Relevant log output
-      description: Please copy and paste [Player.log] output.
+      label: Anything else?
+      description: |
+      Please give us more context about the issue you encountered, such as screenshots, videos, and log files.

+      You can attach images or log files by clicking this area to highlight it and then dragging files in.
 You may open the log path by pressing [Ctrl + Shift + L] on the game screen.
-      render: shell

   - type: textarea
     id: notes
     attributes:
       label: Notes
       description: Please write any other comments about this bug.
-      render: shell